mohsenoid/Rick-and-Morty/README.md

 1. The first thing a user should see is a list of episodes.
 2. If the user taps into an episode the app has to display a list of characters with a clear distinction between dead and alive characters
-3. If the user taps into a character the app has to display that character's information and picture
+3. If the user taps into a character the app has to display that character's picture and information.
-4. The user should have the ability to kill a character and if a character gets kill the character lists should update accordingly
+4. The user should have the ability to kill a character and if a character gets killed the character lists should update accordingly

 ## Functionality